IBM/aspera-cli/docs/README.md

 The `sync` command, available in above plugins, performs the following actions:

 - Start a local Sync session by executing the `async` command with the appropriate parameters.
-- Get local Sync session information accessing directly the Async snap database.
+- Get local Sync session information by accessing the Async snap database directly.
 - Get local Sync session information using the `asyncadmin` command, if available.

 One advantage of using `ascli` over the `async` command line is the possibility to use a configuration file, using standard options of `ascli`.
-Moreover, `ascli` supports sync with application requiring token-based authorization.
+Moreover, `ascli` supports sync with applications requiring token-based authorization.

 Some `sync` parameters are filled by the related plugin using transfer spec parameters (for example, including token).